imyutta/tests-projects-kff-calculator/README.md

 ### Project Structure

+- `page-models/` - Contains page models
 - `tests/` - Contains test files for various functionalities of the Health Insurance Marketplace Calculator.
 - `playwright.config.ts` - Playwright configuration file.
 - `package.json` - Project dependencies and scripts.
+- `test-setup` - This file handles Playwright's global configuration.
+It blocks all requests to analytics endpoints during test execution, ensuring no analytics data is sent.
+This prevents interference with the website's statistics while running tests
 - `README.md` - This file.